ironfugu/about-us/README.md

       * Care about standards or quality.
       * Care about learning and growing your skills.

+ * __Take small purposeful steps__ - We are doing some great things, but we can only get there one commit at a time.
+      * Think "why" am I working on this
+      * Think "how" can I do this in incremental steps
+      * Think "who" else do I need help or info from
+      * Practice makes perfect

  * __Listen then collaborate__ - Listen to understand, rather than to respond
       * Listen with empathy, understand the other's point of view
       * Give your full attention